 Director and Executive Officer Succession.
-Pursuant to its charter, the Nominating and Corporate Governance Committee is responsible for overseeing the succession plan process for each of the Company's senior executive officers, the Board and the Chairman of the Board.
-Furthermore, the Corporate Governance Guidelines mandate that the Board or the Nominating and Corporate Governance Committee shall, not less often than annually and on a more frequent basis as may be desired, review the qualities and characteristics necessary for the position of the Company's chief executive officer.
-The Board or the Nominating and Corporate Governance Committee shall, not less often than annually and on a more frequent basis as may be desired, review the development and progression of potential internal candidates against those standards.
+The Board is responsible for overseeing the succession plan process for each of the Company's senior executive officers, the Board and the Chairman of the Board.
+Furthermore, the Corporate Governance Guidelines mandate that the Board shall, not less often than annually and on a more frequent basis as may be desired, review the qualities and characteristics necessary for the position of the Company's chief executive officer.
+The Board shall, not less often than annually and on a more frequent basis as may be desired, review the development and progression of potential internal candidates against those standards.

 Stockholder Recommendations.
-The Nominating and Corporate Governance Committee will consider director candidates suggested by the Company's stockholders provided that the recommendations are made in accordance with the same procedures required under our Bylaws for nomination of directors by stockholders.
-For instance, stockholder nominations must comply with the notice provisions described under "Stockholder Proposals for 2021 Annual Meeting" below.
-Stockholder nominations that comply with these procedures and that meet the criteria outlined therein will receive the same consideration that the Nominating and Corporate Governance Committee's nominees receive.
+The ESG Committee will consider director candidates suggested by the Company's stockholders provided that the recommendations are made in accordance with the same procedures required under our Bylaws for nomination of directors by stockholders.
+For instance, stockholder nominations must comply with the notice provisions described under "Stockholder Proposals for 2023 Annual Meeting" below.
+Stockholder nominations that comply with these procedures and that meet the criteria outlined therein will receive the same consideration that the ESG Committee's nominees receive.
 The Company will report any material change to this procedure in an appropriate filing with the SEC and will make any such changes available promptly on the SEC Filings section of the Company's website at www.bristowgroup.com.
 There have been no material changes to these procedures since the Company last provided this disclosure.

 Citizenship Requirements.
 Our Bylaws provide that at least two-thirds of our Board must be citizens of the United States within the meaning of the Federal Aviation Act of 1958, as amended.
 Our Bylaws provide that a person who is not a citizen of the United States is not eligible for nomination or election as a director if such person's election, together with the election of any incumbent directors that are not U.S. citizens and are candidates for election as Directors at the same time, would cause less than two-thirds of the Company's directors to be citizens of the United States.
-Of the nine director nominees proposed by our Board for election at the Meeting, all (or more than two-thirds) are citizens of the United States within the meaning of the Federal Aviation Act of 1958, as amended.
+Of the eight director nominees proposed by our Board for election at the Meeting, all (or more than two-thirds) are citizens of the United States within the meaning of the Federal Aviation Act of 1958, as amended.